felixwiemuth/LinCal/README.md

   - Open links with matching app if installed (e.g. Dropbox, Spotify, ...)
   - Set an earliest notification time
   - List all entries in the calendar (optionally hide future or all entries)
-  - Calendar files can be updated while in use
+  - Calendar files can be updated while in use and synced with the cloud (e.g. Google Drive or Nextcloud)

 Planned features
 ----------------